kube-zen/zen-lead/ROADMAP.md

 - [ ] Caching for frequent queries
 - [ ] Batch updates
 - [ ] Optimized reconciliation

+### Latency Optimizations (Optional)

+**Status:** 🔄 Future (Not Required)

+The following optimizations can reduce failover latency but are **not required** for zen-lead to work on vanilla Kubernetes:

+- [ ] **eBPF Dataplanes (Cilium)**: Cilium's eBPF-based kube-proxy replacement can provide faster EndpointSlice propagation
+- [ ] **IPVS kube-proxy**: IPVS mode can reduce failover latency compared to iptables mode
+- [ ] **kube-proxy Tuning**: Tuning kube-proxy sync periods and conntrack settings

+**Note:** zen-lead works correctly on vanilla Kubernetes with default kube-proxy (iptables mode).
+These optimizations are optional and only reduce dataplane convergence time, not controller-side detection time.

 ## Integration Roadmap